AriFordsham/GHCWiki/type-functions-solving.md

 # Normalising and Solving Type Equalities

 The following is based on ideas for the new, post-ICFP'08 solving algorithm described in CVS `papers/type-synonym/new-single.tex`.
+A revised version of `new-single.tex` that integrates the core ideas from this wiki page is in `papers/type-synonym/normalised_equations_algorithm.tex`.
 Most of the code is in the module `TcTyFuns`.

 ## Terminology